hcymt3/segp_filerename/README.md

 K Type Thermocouple
 MAX6675 Amplifier
 PTC Heating Plate
+Relay
 I2C LCD screen

-For a detailed guide on how to assemble this, please refer to the following link:
-^^ @ivan idk what to say , or no ned to say pERHAPS
+Breadboard
+Male to male jumper wires
+Male to female jumper wires

 After assembling the components together, load the code provided to the aruino.

 ## Changes to be made:

-- Match the pins in the code to the pins used in your hardware set up
+- Match the relay pin in the code to the pin used in your hardware set up
 - Change the WiFi details to match the username and password of the WiFi available on site
 - Match the link of the database to your own firebase data.